SRARAD/epa-digital-services-rfi/README.md

 The SRA Team is proud to present XXXXX.

-To install and run XXXXXX, please follow instructions located in our repository.
+To install and run XXXXXX, please follow the [install instructions](/docs/Install.md).